 By Joan Eve Quinn, Program Director

 Old man winter packs a punch of frigid weather risks for pets and antifreeze poisoning is among the worst of them.
-Guardian HEALS wants everyone to know that when a pet ingests antifreeze (ethylene glycol or EG) it’s a medical emergency that can result in acute kidney failure and death.
+HEALS wants everyone to know that when a pet ingests antifreeze (ethylene glycol or EG) it’s a medical emergency that can result in acute kidney failure and death.

 “Time is of the essence!
 Antifreeze is rapidly absorbed in the pet’s body and causes irreversible damage in hours,” warns Dr. Jason Berg, HEALS Chairman of the Board.

 EG is a toxic chemical most commonly used in car radiators.
 However, it can also be found in some household items, including snow globes, eye masks, inks, and certain paints.
 Unfortunately, EG has a pleasantly sweet taste and may even create a warm feeling when it’s swallowed.
 Pets may be attracted to its flavor, because they’re curious, or if their water bowls are frozen over.

 According to the Pet Poison Helpline, the first signs of antifreeze poisoning occur within 30 minutes to 12 hours and include:

 Twelve to 24 hours after a dog or cat has gotten into antifreeze, the initial signs appear to resolve, but underlying internal damage continues.
 Elevated heart rate, increase breathing effort, and dehydration may start to develop.